 Tachycardia ACLS Algorithm

-Usually, the heart beats at the rate of 60 - 100 times per minute while at rest.
-When the heartbeat rate exceeds the normal and consistently exceeds 100 beats per minute, the condition is considered tachycardia.
+The normal heart beats at the rate of 60 - 100 times per minute while at rest.
+When the heartbeat rate consistently exceeds 100 beats per minute, usually rates above 150 bpm, the condition is considered Tachycardia.
+It leads to low cardiac output and as a result, it reduces oxygen saturation level and perfusion in the body.
 The ACLS Tachycardia Algorithm is a part of the Advance Cardiac Life Support (ACLS) algorithm used in emergency medicine to manage patients with fast heartbeat.

 Image: Tachycardia With a Pulse Algorithm